 The Anarkali-Salim legend is unsupported by historic evidence but the story of thwarted youthful love in conflict with convention and authority provides rich dramatic material with immense popular appeal.
-It is no surprise therefore that this popular legend has been filmed many times on the silver screen.
-But while in Imitiaz Ali Taj’s play of 1922 she was a slave girl, K Asif used her as a court attendant in Mughal-e-Azam while Anarkali does not acknowledge the play and claims to be a direct, unmediated treatment of the Mughal legend.
+It is no surprise therefore that this popular legend has been filmed many times on the silver screen, most adaptations based on Imitiaz Ali Taj’s 1922 play, Anarkali.

-The film is directed by Nandlal Jaswantlal who assisted the great Chandulal Shah and directed films for his Ranjit Studio from 1929-1933 before joining Imperial Film Company where he directed Sulochana in several of her films.
-However Jaswantlal remains best known for his two immensely successful musicals for Filmistan, Anarkali and Nagin (1954).
+The film is directed by Nandlal Jaswantlal, who assisted the great Chandulal Shah and directed films for his Ranjit Studio from 1929-1933 before joining Imperial Film Company.
+There he directed the great Sulochana in several of her films.
+However, Jaswantlal remains best known for his two immensely successful musicals for Filmistan, Anarkali and Nagin (1954).
 Jaswantlal was known for his sophisticated lighting and use of extreme close-ups and unusual angles.
-In Anarkali too, he sustains his use of emphatic close ups throughout with the visual flair his work had attracted in his Imperial films, standing out.
+In Anarkali too, he sustains his use of emphatic close ups throughout, displaying the visual flair his work had attracted in his Imperial films.

-While comparisons with Mughal-e-Azam are inevitable, though coming definitely second, Anarkali stands alone on its own merit as well.
-The film capably handles its emotional episodes and its high voltage dramatic scenes while the war scenes are choreographed elaborately enough.
-However, the sets and backdrops come nowhere close to Asif’s magnum opus.
+While comparisons with Mughal-e-Azam are inevitable, though coming definitely second, Anarkali stands alone on its own merit quite well.
+The film more than capably handles its emotional episodes and its high voltage dramatic scenes, while the war scenes are choreographed elaborately enough.
+However, the scale of the sets, costumes and backdrops come nowhere close to Asif’s magnum opus.
 In fact, it is here that the film looks too ‘set like’ and stagy.
 Another major factor that lets down the romance is that in Mughal-e-Azam we see and feel the entire Salim-Anarkali romance from the beginning right through to its tragic end but Anarkali opens with Salim and Anarkali already in love as she sings Yeh Zindagi Usiki Hai to him.
 And though the love story plays out faithfully to its tragic end, the intensity of Mughal-e-Azam is somewhere missing.

 Anarkali sees Bina Rai play the most famous role of her career and one she will be identified with forever.
 Introduced to Hindi films by Kishore Sahu with Kali Ghata in 1951, Bina Rai went on to a pretty successful career as heroine in the 1950s and early 1960s acting with most of the top heroes of her time.
-To her credit, though always unfavourably compared with Madhubala’s finely modulated performance in Mughal-e-Azam, Bina Rai does a great job playing the title role in her own right although the less said of her dancing skills, the better.
+To her credit, though always unfavorably compared with Madhubala’s finely modulated and brilliant performance in Mughal-e-Azam, Bina Rai still does a great job playing the title role especially in the more tragic portions although the less said of her dancing skills, the better.
 Pradeep Kumar, never the best of actors, is just about adequate enough as Salim.
-Anarkali is one of the films that set him on the road to playing leading men in various historical romances like Durgesh Nandini (1956), Shirin Farhad (1956), Rajhath (1956) and Taj Mahal (1963).
+Anarkali is one of the films that set him on the road to playing leading men in various historical romances like Durgesh Nandini (1956), Shirin Farhad (1956), Rajhath (1956), Patrani (1956) and Taj Mahal (1963).

-Of the supporting cast, Mubarak leaves an extremely strong impact as Akbar making splendid use of his strong powerful personality and rich voice while Kuldip Kaur effectively vamps it up in the role of Bahar who tries to thwart the Salim-Anarkali romance at every level.
-Sulochana, the silent film superstar, plays Rani Jodhabai.
-For Sulochana this was the third Anarkali she has worked in, having played the title role in a silent version of the film in 1928 and then in its talkie remakes well in 1935.
+Of the supporting cast, Mubarak leaves an extremely strong impact as Akbar making splendid use of his strong powerful personality and rich voice while Kuldip Kaur deliciously vamps it up in the role of Bahar who tries to thwart the Salim-Anarkali romance at every level.
+Sulochana, the silent film superstar, effectively plays Rani Jodhabai.
+For Sulochana this was the third Anarkali she worked in, having played the title role in a silent version of the film in 1928 and then in its talkie remake well in 1935.

 The music of the film is by C Ramachandra with lyrics by Rajinder Krishan and is without doubt the MAJOR standout highlight of the film.
-The music in Anarkali represents some of the finest work in C Ramchandra’s career and represents some of the best singing that Lata Mangeshkardid in her entire career.
-While every song is an unquestioned masterpiece, the number that still rises above the others and stands out in both its versions and was by far the most popular song of the film in both its versions is Yeh Zindagi Usiki Hai.
-It is a pity that an extremely versatile composer like Ramchandra is more remembered for being among the earliest utilizers of western sounds and instruments like the saxophone or the bongo drums and is known for his light hearted musical scores like Patanga (1949), Sargam (1950), Albela (1951) and Sagai (1951).
-In fact, Ramchandra had a strong classical base and was one of the finest composers of the ghazal in Hindi films.
+The music in Anarkali represents some of the finest work in C Ramchandra’s career and sees some of the best singing that Lata Mangeshkar did in her entire career.
+While every song is an unquestioned masterpiece, the number that still rises above the others and stands out in both its versions and was also by far the most popular song of the film in both its versions is Yeh Zindagi Usiki Hai.
+It is a pity that an extremely versatile composer like Ramchandra is more remembered for being influenced by western sounds and instruments like the saxophone or the bongo drums and is known for his light-hearted musical scores like Patanga (1949), Sargam (1950), Albela (1951) and Sagai (1951).
+In fact, Ramchandra had an extremely strong classical base and was one of the finest composers of the ghazal in Hindi films.
 Anarkali proves just how effectively ‘Indian’ Ramchandra could be when he wanted to.

-Following the debacle of Razia Sultan (1983), the historical genre had all but died. in the last few years it has been heartening to see historical dramas like Jodha Akbar and Bajirao Mastani (2015) and of course the Baahubali sagas find favor with audiences.
-Otherwise, films like Anarkali and Mughal-e-Azam represent an era when the historical romances were an integral part of Hindi Cinema and were mighty successful films too.
+Following the debacle of Razia Sultan (1983), the historical genre had all but died. in the last few years it has been heartening to see historical dramas like Jodhaa Akbar (2008), Bajirao Mastani (2015) and of course the Baahubali sagas find favor with audiences.
+Otherwise, films like Anarkali and Mughal-e-Azam represent an era when the historical romances were not only an integral part of Hindi Cinema but were mighty successful films too.

 Hindi, Urdu, Historical Drama, Romance, Black & White